APSSDC-Data-Analysis/KLU-DataAnalysis/README.md

 ## Discussed Concepts:

-1.Intoduction to Matplotlib
+1. Intoduction to Matplotlib
-2.some plot in matplotlib
+2. some plot in matplotlib
-      1.Line plot
+    1. Line plot
-      1.Barplot
+    1. Barplot
-      1.pie chart
+    1. pie chart
-      1.Histogram
+    1. Histogram
-3.How to save an image
+3. How to save an image
-4.How to read an image
+4. How to read an image

 ### Day05 Jupyter Notebook [[.ipynb format]](https://github.com/APSSDC-Data-Analysis/KLU-DataAnalysis/blob/main/Day5/Matplotlib.ipynb)